Land patent: Colonial era

+Land Ordinance of 1785

 After the American Revolution and the ratification of the US Constitution, the US Treasury Department was placed in charge of managing all public lands.
 In 1812, the United States General Land Office was created to assume that duty.

 In accordance with specific Acts of Congress and authorized by the US President, the General Land Office issued over 2 million land grants known as land patents.
 These patents transferred the title of particular parcels of public land from the nation to private entities, such as individuals or private companies.
 Some of the granted land had associated survey or other expenses.
 Patentees could pay these fees in cash, homestead a claim, or acquire ownership through various donation acts passed by Congress to transfer public lands to private hands.
 Regardless of the method, the General Land Office adhered to a two-step process when granting a patent.

 Initially, the private claimant visited the land office in the land district where the public land was situated.
 The claimant completed entry papers to designate the public land, and the land office register verified the availability of the claimed land by checking the local registrar records.
 The receiver collected the claimant's payment, as even homesteaders were required to pay administrative fees.

 Subsequently, the district land office register and receiver forwarded the documentation to the General Land Office in Washington.
 This office conducted a thorough review to ensure the accuracy of the claim, the land's availability, and the payment method.
 Ultimately, the General Land Office issued a land patent for the public land in question and forwarded it to the President for his signature.

 The first US land patent was issued on March 4, 1788, to John Martin.
 That patent reserves to the United States one third of all gold, silver, lead and copper within the claimed land.